Unibeautify/sparser/readme.md

 ### Architecture
 This application is written entirely in vanilla JavaScript and is completely environment agnostic.
 Traditionally JavaScript did not have a native module system or IO interface, which means JavaScript code must be managed by an external means.
 This further means every environment has a different way to manage input and output.
 Recently JavaScript has standardized a module system, which is vaguely supported inside the browser environment and not anywhere else.

 To uniformly solve the problem of IO this project writes all things to a global object simply named *global*.
 A global object of that name exists natively in the Node.js runtime.
-To appease other environments I conveniently include a file named *global.js* to provide that namespace without preference.
-In non-Node environments the global.js file must be referenced before any other file.
+To appease other environments I conveniently include a file named *global.ts* to provide that namespace without preference.
+In non-Node environments the global.ts file must be referenced before any other file.

 ### global
 The *global* object contains five key references.

-* **langauge** - A convenience library, from the file language.js, for guessing a code's language by analyzing the code.
+* **langauge** - A convenience library, from the file language.ts, for guessing a code's language by analyzing the code.
 This library is executed using its *auto* method and passing in a string to analyze: `global.language.auto(myCode)`.
 An array of three value is returned:
    - a generalized name of the language
    - the lexer name
    - a formal language name for human reading
 * **lexer** - An object storing the various available lexers.
 This object must be manually populated in your run time.
-Look into the browsertest.xhtml and nodetest.js files as examples.
+Look into the browsertest.xhtml and nodetest.ts files as examples.
 Auto-population of this object from the files in the lexer directory does not occur because IO operations would break the environment agnostic nature of this application.
 * **parse** - An object containing various data properties and methods to reason about and populate the centralized parse data.
 * **parseerror** - A string storing an empty value by default.
 When a lexer produces a parse error it will write an error message to this property.
 * **parser** - A small function to initiate execution of the framework.
 This function is not intended to be referenced from within a lexer file.